E-Commerce Insights

 Shopify

-This is one of the leading eCommerce platforms and is very popular with online businesses from all over the world.
+This is one of the leading eCommerce content management system and is very popular with online businesses from all over the world.
 Shopify is now home to more than 2,2 million websites.
 Online stores prefer Shopify for its affordable pricing, ease of use and various useful features, even a beginner can quickly learn to manage their business with Shopify.
 Thus it’s extremely popular with start-ups and small businesses.
 This is not to say it ain’t a choice for big brands.
 The platform can cater very well to the needs of large operations like Hasbro, BBC, Red Bull, Heinz, etc.

 Features: